torvalds/linux/Documentation/sound/soc/dapm.rst

 Widgets are connected to each other within the codec, platform and machine by audio paths (called interconnections).
-Each interconnection must be defined in order to create a map of all audio paths between widgets.
+Each interconnection must be defined in order to create a graph of all audio paths between widgets.

 This is easiest with a diagram of the codec or DSP (and schematic of the machine audio system), as it requires joining widgets together via their audio signal